KevinJordanENG/assignment_oop_mt24/README.md

     - A brittle & potentially dangerous decision was made in that space & card action/functions were saved in str form, cached in the CSV and `eval()`'d upon interaction with the space/card.
 A big no-no usually but seen to allow dynamic execution of very large number of unique combinations of functions / parameters / flags in centralized way.
 - It was difficult to confirm if 2 food per person is consumed at the end of *each* round or exclusively on *harvest* rounds.
 It seemed most well described in the harvest sections so food consumption was only implemented at the end of harvest rounds.
 - The main `Game` instance defines methods that control the state of the game enabling the functionality required for each of the games phases.
 If some direct object methods are tried to be invoked directly before properly advancing the game state they will fail until the proper game state has been reached.
-    - An example is the `game.player.two.place_player()` method which will error unless it is the proper player's turn specifically within the 'round work' phase.
+    - An example is the `game.player.two.place_player()` method which will error unless it is the proper player's turn.
 - In functions deemed equally likely to be executed by either `game` or `player` the same functions are available to provide UI/UX simplicity.
     - E.g. `game.player.one.move_item(move_request)` is the same as `game.move_item(move_request, player_id=1)`
 - The fundamental logic/valid move checking is implemented in the board ABC '_move...' functions.
     - These functions are longer than normal as the if/else/error tree of validating move paths, object type, and space type are extensive.
+- Alongside the `agricola` package is a test script `agricola_test.py`.
+This script demonstrates most major game functions and represents a sample playing of <THE ENTIRE?
+A FEW ROUNDS?> the game.